azoth-lang/azoth.language.reference/src/class-initializers.md

 are implicitly `no throw` instead of the default inferred throws.
 However, initializers can throw exceptions if they are declared to throw them.

-**TODO:** confirm this section is still correct.

-If an exception is thrown in a initializer, destructors will not be run on the instance except as part of stack unwinding as described below.
-Exceptions thrown in or before a base or self initializer call simply unwind the stack, deleting any initialized field values.
-Exceptions thrown after the completion of a base or self initializer call invoke the *base* class's destructor on this instance at the point of unwinding past the base class call (since it is now a fully constructed instance of the base class).
+If an exception is thrown in a initializer, the drop method will not be run on the instance except as part of stack unwinding as described next.
+Exceptions thrown in or before a base or self initializer call simply unwind the stack, dropping any initialized field values as if they were local variables.
+Exceptions thrown after the completion of a base or self initializer call invoke the *base* class's drop method on this instance at the point of unwinding past the base class call (since it is now a fully constructed instance of the base class).

-Note that the current class's destructor is never called so it is imperative that any resources be properly released by the initializer.
+Note that the current class's drop method is never called so it is imperative that any resources be properly released by the initializer.

 If you catch an exception from a self or base initializer call.
 You must re-throw it, because the